robblanco/robblanco.github.io/service.md

 I am one of the founding members and part of the governing board of [CPIIAR](https://cpiiaragon.es/), one of the regional statutory corporations that oversee the development of computer engineering as a profession in Spain.

+Related to this initiative, I am also part of a working group within [CCII](https://ccii.es/), the national council of which CPIIAR is part.